 - You are the “fire chief” in charge of your care – and life.

-The negative impact of chronic pain on quality of life is more severe than heart failure, renal failure, or major depression and comparable to terminal cancer (2,3).
-Failing to adequately manage chronic pain has additional major consequences, which include: (1)
+Research has shown that the impact of chronic pain on your quality of life is more severe than heart failure, renal failure, or major depression and comparable to suffering from terminal cancer.1,2 Failing to adequately treat and solve chronic pain has major consequences, which include these systems:3,4,5

 - High blood pressure